dataproofer/Dataproofer/README.md

 ### Packaging an executable

 ```
-cd Dataproofer/electron
-npm run package
+./build-executables.sh
 ```

-This will create a new folder inside `Dataproofer/executables` that contains a Mac OS X app.
-The package command only generates the Mac app but could be extended to include Windows & Linux.
+This will create a new folder inside `Dataproofer/executables` that contains a Mac OS X, Windows, & Linux.

 ### Release a new version
 We can push releases to GitHub manually for now: